-In 2017, CIBC went under fire for laying off some of its workers and outsourcing its services to India.
+In 2017, CIBC came under fire for laying off some of its workers and outsourcing IT services to India.
 In a statement by CEO Victor Dodig, he disproved the claims that the company outsourced to cut costs.

-Instead, the strategy will be used to help manage peaks in demand, ensure work will be done, and help the bank adapt to the changing needs of its clients.
+Instead, the strategy was used to help manage peak demand, ensure work is done, and help the bank adapt to the changing needs of its clients.

 Royal Bank of Canada

 Founded in 1864, the Royal Bank of Canada serves around 10 million clients in over 1,200 branches in Canada and other countries.
-Before CIBC, the bank has already been outsourcing its services to different countries as well.
+Before CIBC, the bank had already been outsourcing top-quality information technology services to different countries as well.

 They have famously outsourced their IT services to iGate, a US company with most of its operations in India.
 They have also released a fact sheet on how outsourcing helps to increase the efficiency and security of their services.

-However, this has sent an outcry from its customers and employees, which has caused them to issue an apology and implement new rules on outsourcing.
+However, this has resulted in an outcry from its customers and employees, which has caused the company to issue an apology and implement new rules on outsourcing.

 Slack has been known to be one of the success stories in outsourcing.
-The leading business communication software is now headquartered in San Francisco in California.
-But, its roots are traced to Vancouver.
+The leading business communication software traces its roots to Vancouver but is now headquartered in San Francisco, California.

 The company is fond of nearshore and offshore outsourcing.
-They delegate some of their services to firms in Canada while their design and development tasks are assigned in the Philippines.
+They delegate some of their services to firms in Canada while their design and development tasks are assigned to the Philippines.

 Outsourcing helped them establish their brand as a messaging software that feels different, looks different, and sounds different.

-Canada’s largest newspaper company Toronto Star has also experienced industry-wide challenges that came with the rise of the latest technology.
-This led them to outsource some of their services to different countries.
+Canada’s largest newspaper company Toronto Star has also experienced industry-wide challenges that came with the rise of the new technology.
+This led them to outsource some of their services to BPO companies in different countries.

-In 2009, the Star initially announced its plans of outsourcing design and layout services.
-This faced backlash and negative reactions from its workers and other companies, which led them to issue an apology and halt their plans for a while.
+In 2009, Toronto Star initially announced its plans to outsource design and layout services.
+This faced backlash and negative reactions from its workers and other companies, which led them to issue an apology and temporarily halt their plans.

 Their outsourcing plans resumed in 2013 when they delegated page design and production to the Philippines.

-Air Canada is the largest airline and flag carrier of the country.
-Despite their status, the company still chose to do offshore outsourcing in several countries.
+Air Canada, Canada’s official flag carrier, is the largest airline in the country.
+Despite their status, the company still chose to offshore top-quality services in several countries.

-The company has experienced losses in its first decades of existence.
+The Canadian company experienced losses in its first decades of existence.
 With the emergence of technology and sourcing, they tried to adopt different strategies in hiring and contracting workers, especially in IT.

-Since the ‘90s, Air Canada has been outsourcing to IBM and other companies for flight booking and business tasks.
+Since the ‘90s, Air Canada has been outsourcing to IBM and other companies for IT services and other managed services.
 Nowadays, their IT department has continuously changed according to the company’s strategic objectives.

 Sun Life Financial Services